 For more detailed information on Hydrocephalus, visit About Hydrocephalus.

-Determining the proper treatment and when to intervene depends on the cause of your baby’s hydrocephalus.
-During pregnancy, the main treatment method is observation.
 Throughout the pregnancy, it is important to have a series of ultrasounds to monitor ventricular size.
-The ultrasound study is a determination of the fetus and the ventricles at that particular time.
 There is no way to predict whether the ventricular size will increase or decrease in subsequent studies.

 - For fetuses younger than 32 weeks, the risk of pulmonary (lung) immaturity must be weighed against the potential damage of progressive ventriculomegaly and early delivery.

 - For fetuses with a diagnosis of spina bifida, pre- or post-natal surgery is an option to close the baby’s back before or right after birth.
 To learn more about pregnancy and spina bifida, visit the Spina Bifida Association’s Expectant Parents Guide.

 - For fetuses older than 35 weeks, a preterm cesarean section may be performed, and a shunt may be placed postnatally (after birth).

 Once hydrocephalus in pregnancy is suspected, establishing a relationship with a pediatric neurosurgeon as early as possible is critical.
 Your baby may need to undergo treatment quickly after birth.
 The pediatric neurosurgeon can provide you with details and the best treatment option for your child.